Prometheus-X-association/t-ai-lola/README.md

 This project sets up an xAPI Learning Record Store (LRS) using TRAX, loads OULAD dataset into it, and executes a LOLA Sandbox scenario for recommendation testing.

-The system consists of:
+The project consists of two main components:
-- Trax LRS – a Laravel-based Learning Record Store (LRS) for storing xAPI data
+1. Trax LRS (Learning Record Store) – stores and manages xAPI data
-- LOLA Sandbox – a scenario execution framework for recommendation algorithms
+2. LOLA Sandbox – runs recommendation scenarios based on algorithms
-- Docker & Makefile Automation – automated setup and execution using Docker and Makefiles

 ## Design Document